Federal Development School

 CULTURAL INDUSTRIES AND INNOVATION

-• Provide innovative content and management tools to help participants design public policies for the sustainable development of the cultural sector.
+• Provide innovative content and management tools that enable participants to develop public policies for the sustainable development of the cultural sector, with a focus on cultural industries, innovation, digitalization, and market expansion.

 Provincial officials working in culture, cultural industries, creative industries, the knowledge economy, or related fields linked to the management and design of public policies.